Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

 - Expert testimony from accident scene investigators

-Even in the event that you are partially at fault, you can still file a claim for damages!
-Do not be dissuaded if a court determines you share some of the blame– Florida’s comparative negligence statute allows you to file a claim regardless.
+Even if you are partially at fault, you can still file a claim for damages!
+Do not be dissuaded if a court determines you share some of the blame– Florida’s comparable negligence statute allows you to file a claim regardless.
 Any compensation you receive in a lawsuit will be reduced by the percentage of fault allocated to you.
 This means if you are deemed 15% responsible for your motorcycle accident because you were speeding, your compensation will be reduced by the same amount.

 Determining the Types of Compensation You’re Entitled To